Who will be interested in the information on this page?

 Your executor is the person or company you appoint to represent your estate.
 The executor’s role is (amongst other things) to safeguard your assets, make funeral arrangements, pay any debts, finalise any taxation matters, and distribute assets according you your wishes.

-The most common executors by far are spouses and children.
+The most common executors by far are spouses and children (or in other cases, the principal beneficiaries in your Will).
 But any person can be appointed – the person should be someone who you can trust to take on this role.
 Executors are subject to very strict rules propriety.
-If a suitable individual cannot be found a professional trustee company may be appointed (for example, Equity Trustees), but these companies will charge the estate fees.
+If a suitable individual cannot be found a professional trustee company may be appointed, but these companies will charge the estate fees.
 Executors who are family members and other individuals won’t usually be entitled to any fees/commission.

 Sometimes solicitors are appointed as executors, but this firm does not recommend this.